Historical audience records in series that marked eras from television to global streaming

 Other series such as Stranger Things and Wednesday also set records and consolidated Netflix as a benchmark in digital entertainment.

-Stranger Things and Wednesday: record viewing hours
+Stranger Things and Wednesday: records for hours watched

 Wednesday also set new digital audience records, reflecting how the combination of nostalgia and new characters attracts massive views.

-Key audiences by region
+Featured audiences by region

 Some productions have achieved massive success in certain territories, becoming cultural symbols that transcend generations.